 Where P is the annual pension at the date of the R B C E (not at 5 April 2006).

+However, if the pre-commencement pension is being taken as a drawdown pension different rules apply.
+Guidance on how to calculate the capital value for these is provided in archived PTM088300.

-However, you will not use this calculation if a member with a pre-commencement pension has also had a BCE or RBCE.
+However, you will not use these calculations if a member with a pre-commencement pension has also had a BCE or RBCE.

 Previous BCE